portrait Françoise Jeffrey

 how I started ceramics

-During my sabbatical in 2020, I started ceramics classes.
-As a freelance copywriter with a lot of deadlines, I needed more time to let go and grieve after losing my mother the year before.
-Holding on to clay made me just do that.
-It still does.
+During my sabbatical in 2020, I took ceramics classes.
+As a freelance copywriter juggling deadlines, I needed more time to let go and grieve after losing my mother the year before.
+Holding onto clay helped me do just that.

-I posted some of my works on Instagram, when I noticed that others too liked what I made.
-Not long after I was invited to exhibit during the Paris Design Week, at the exhibition ‘1000 Vases’ in Paris.
-It was the first time it occurred to me that I actually could sell my work.
-It felt as if all good things finally came together.
-So it didn’t take me long to decide to completely exchange copywriting for making ceramic objects.
+I started posting my work on Instagram and noticed that others liked what I made.
+Not long after, I was invited to exhibit at 1000 Vases during Paris Design Week.
+That’s when it first dawned on me—I could actually sell my work.
+It felt like everything was finally falling into place.
+So, it didn’t take me long to swap copywriting for ceramics completely.

-I’m so grateful for the fact that people appreciate my work, that people worldwide are able to enjoy my objects in their very own beautiful homes.
-All because of me trusting the process, the process of grieving and exploring.
+I’m incredibly grateful that people appreciate my work, that my objects find their way into beautiful homes all over the world.
+All because I trusted the process—the process of grieving and exploring.

 My promise

-In a way, my mother not only sent me off to ceramics classes when I was a little girl but made me go again, 40+ years later.
-That’s why I want to honour my mother with every piece I make.
-Not just to keep her strong spirit alive.
-But also to keep my promise I made to her just before she died.
+In a way, my mother didn’t just send me to ceramics classes as a child—she sent me back 40+ years later.
+That’s why I honor her with every piece I make.
+Not just to keep her strong spirit alive, but to keep the promise I made to her just before she died.